bdragon300/go-asyncapi/docs/go-asyncapi/content/configuration/_index.md

 Some configuration attributes supports the template expressions, which are evaluated to the string value on tool running.
 This allows automatically set a value dynamically, depending on the current object or other context.

 The template expression is just a Go [text/template](https://pkg.go.dev/text/template) expression.
-Couple of examples:
+For example:

 ```yaml
 file: {{.Object.Kind}}s/{{.Object | goIDUpper }}.go